-The 30-Minute Dumbbell Workout to Build Your Biceps
+The 30-Minute Dumbbell Workout for Biceps | Muscle & Fitness

-There’s nothing like a biceps workout to get you in the muscle-building zone—and with this compact, circuit-style workout, you’ll get an epic pump in less than half an hour.

-The biceps are essential for almost every move in the weight room.
-And if you’re like most lifters, you know there’s nothing better than a solid dumbbell biceps workout—especially one you can do in half an hour or less.
+Bicep workouts are essential for almost every move in the weight room.
+And if you’re like most lifters, you know there’s nothing better than a solid dumbbell workout—especially one you can do in half an hour or less.

-Sure, advocates of functional movement training tend to stress that biceps workouts could be better spent on compound moves that hit more areas at once.
+Sure, advocates of functional movement training tend to stress that bicep workouts could be better spent on compound moves that hit more areas at once.

 There’s some truth to that.
 But there’s still nothing like a bicep-focused workout to produce the massive arms you want.
 And while cable machines, barbells and chin-ups can play a role in building sleeve-bursting, high-profile beach muscles, nothing beats dumbbells when it comes to delivering biceps results.